 You can highlight one or more specific number values above the chart in each metric.

 3: Chart Settings

-In this section you can change the settings for aspects of the chart or the metric itself, like adding a legend or a goal line, changing the refresh rate, or selecting any columns to use with Filter and Drill.
+In this section you can change the settings for aspects of the chart or the metric itself, like slicing the data, adding a second value series to compare date, adding a legend or a goal line, or changing the refresh rate.

 The chart preview simply shows you what the chart will look like on the dashboard with all of the settings applied.

 You can preview the data as it's being used by the metric builder by toggling between the chart view and the table view at the top right of this area.